carlvisagie/purposeful-live-coaching/client/public/lesson-notes/energy-management-lesson-4.md

-# Emotional Wellness - Lesson 1: Understanding Your Emotions
+# Energy Management - Lesson 4: Managing Energy Drains

 ## Lesson Notes

 ### Overview
-This lesson covers the key concepts and practical applications of understanding your emotions as part of the Emotional Wellness module.
+This lesson covers the key concepts and practical applications of managing energy drains as part of the Energy Management module.

 ### Key Takeaways

-1. **Core Concept**: Understanding the fundamental principles behind understanding your emotions
+1. **Core Concept**: Understanding the fundamental principles behind managing energy drains
 2. **Practical Application**: How to apply these concepts in your daily life
 3. **Evidence Base**: The research and science supporting these techniques
 4. **Personal Integration**: Making these practices your own